Introduction to Living Philosophy @ Edinburgh Festival Fringe

 Wisdom - Justice - Compassion - Integrity

-Our philosophy plays & resources were developed by Rev Dr Wally Shaw, a teacher and philosopher who had extensive experience of theatre productions and drama.
+Our philosophy plays & resources were developed by Rev Dr Wally Shaw, a teacher and philosopher who had extensive experience of theatre productions, drama and teaching philosophy statements / lessons.
+We see our plays as educational innovation and are happy to note we have received favourable reviews for our plays.
+These plays are an effective teaching approach for those learning and teaching philosophy.

 These plays were written by Rev Dr Wally Shaw, a teacher and philosopher, as a study guide for those teaching philosophy to help in examining the philosophy of these great men.
 They are an effective way for philosophy students to dramatise and roll play in the life of these great philosophers as a tool for understanding their philosophy and their environment and are a valuable teaching philosophy resource.